MicrosoftDocs/visualstudio-docs/mac/razor.md

 ms.assetid: F898CB6E-05ED-44CD-8DB6-427B2592CCC6
 ---

-# Razor
+# Creating Razor web apps

+This guide offers an introduction to creating your first Razor web app.
+For more in-depth guidance, see the [Razor Pages in .NET Core documentation](/aspnet/core/razor-pages/index).

-Visual Studio for Mac provides support for Razor editing, including IntelliSense and syntax highlighting in *.cshtml* files.
+Note that Visual Studio for Mac provides support for Razor editing, including IntelliSense and syntax highlighting in *.cshtml* files.

 ![Razor editing in Visual Studio for Mac](media/razor-editor.png)

-This guide offers an introduction to creating your first Razor web app.
-For a more in-depth guide, see the [Razor Pages in .NET Core documentation](/aspnet/core/razor-pages/index).

 ## Creating a new Razor project